On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Introduction and statement of results

 Thus, there are at most finitely many primes $p$ for which $\#\widetilde{E}_p(\F_p) = m$.
 In particular, the density is zero.

-Let us modify this question in a slightly different way: given a positive integer $m$, how often is $\#\widetilde{E}_p(\F_p)$ divisible by $m$?
-This problem seems to be first studied by A. C. Cojocaru \cite{MR2076566}.
-Let us call such $p$ a prime of $m$-divisibility for $E$.
-Define
+A slight modification of this question is: given a positive integer $m$, how often is $\#\widetilde{E}_p(\F_p)$ divisible by $m$?
+We call such primes $p$ \textbf{primes of $m$-divisibility} for $E$.
+In other words, we seek to understand the asymptotic behavior of